 Steradians are a unit of measuring angles in a 3D space (just like radians for a 2D space).
 One steradian on a sphere with a radius of one meter gives a surface of one m².

 Instead of using steradians, you can also describe how the light is emitted with regular 2D angles.
+To learn more about this, visit our angle conversion.
 Then, you need to know the apex angle θ between two axes that have a common point at the light source:

 Then, you can define the angular span as a function of the apex angle: